 Whether you own an in-ground or above-ground pool, you know that regular maintenance is essential to keep it safe, clean, and functional.

 One of the most crucial components for proper maintenance of the pool’s circulation system is the plumbing system, which includes pipes that connect water pumps, filters, heaters, cleaners, jets, and lighting.
+This is also what would be responsible if you have a pool leak.

 Over time, pool pipes can become damaged due to a variety of reasons.
 For example, they may corrode due to exposure to chemicals or natural wear and tear.